ninjaix/IXP-Manager-PeeringDB-updater/scripts/README.md

 SCRIPTS for Use

-To clean up PeeringDB - pdbupdate.sql
+To clean up PeeringDB            - pdb-clean.sql
+export from PeeringDB for  IXPM  - pdb-export.sql